a-anand-91119/ansible-playbooks/README.md

 on bare-metal or vms.
 > The playbooks are organised in such a way that it can be used in Sempahore-ui

+# IMPORTANT
+> For metrics collection manually update `metricsBindAddress` of `kube-proxy` config map to `metricsBindAddress: "0.0.0.0:10249"`
+> so that prometheus can collect metrics

 ### Steps

 1. Create a VM / use one server to install ansible and semaphore.
 You may use